bsccf/Uni-notes/Thermofluids/10 Specific heats and the first law of thermodynamics/controlling work done when heating.md

 #### Heating at constant volume
 So if you instead heat something at a constant volume in a sealed container then no work is done on the container ($E=Fx$) with no change in distance no work can be done.
 Hence more of the [[heat]] is used to increase internal energy and hence temperature.

-According to the [[first law of thermodynamics]] the work done will convert into another form of energy,

 #### Gas internal energy
 If we now do some more detailed math to express this:
 $$\begin{align*}